apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 **Trade-off:** The implementation needs explicit ownership tracking on both the client side and the server side.

-Together, these decisions keep the system understandable: the driver presents JDBC, the protocol defines communication, the server owns execution policy and lifecycle, and Wayang performs the SQL processing.
+Together, these decisions keep the system understandable: the client-side JDBC layer presents the standard JDBC API, the protocol defines communication, the server owns execution policy and lifecycle, and Wayang performs the SQL processing.

 ## What Was Implemented

 This section summarizes the concrete functionality delivered during the project.

-### JDBC driver
+### Client-side JDBC layer

-The client-side JDBC module implements the JDBC-facing layer that Java applications use directly.
+The client-side JDBC module implements the Java-facing layer that applications use directly.

 **Connection**

-- JDBC driver registration
+- JDBC `Driver` registration
 - Connection establishment
 - JDBC URL handling
 - Connection lifecycle